Wellbeing At Work Dates For Your 2022 Calendar

 The date was supposedly calculated using several factors, including weather conditions, increased debt, time since Christmas, time since failing our new year’s resolutions, low motivational levels and feeling the need to take action.

-So, instead of letting Blue Monday get the better of you why not do something with your team, organise a wellbeing initiative, or treat yourself to something nice!
+So, instead of letting Blue Monday get the better of you, why not do something with your team, organise a wellbeing initiative, or treat yourself to something nice!

-6th February | Time To Talk Day
+2nd February | Time To Talk Day

 8th March | International Women’s Day

-18th March | World Sleep Day
+17th March | World Sleep Day

-World sleep day is not only a celebration of sleeping, it also promotes important issues related to sleep, including medicine, education and social aspects.
+World Sleep Day is not only a celebration of sleeping, it also promotes important issues related to sleep, including medicine, education and social aspects.

 The aim is to lessen the burden of sleep issues on society through better prevention and management of sleep disorders.

-14th – 20th March | Nutrition and Hydration Week
+13th – 19th March | Nutrition and Hydration Week

 The goal is to bring people together to create energy, focus and fun to highlight and educate people on the value of food and drink in sustaining health and wellbeing in health and social care.